 Keep Your Routine Fresh

-Another benefit to cross-training is that it’s an easy an effective way to keep your routine fresh.
+Another cross-training benefit is that it’s an easy and effective way to keep your routine fresh.
 Even for the most seasoned runners, staying motivated to train can be difficult if you’re doing the same things day in and day out.
 If you’re not motivated to be there, it’s going to be very difficult to really challenge yourself come training time.

 An easy way to keep yourself motivated is by supplementing your running with other activities that still have a practical application to your sport but at the same time offer a fresh and alternative element to your training.
 Having some activities likes these in your routine can help keep things more exciting and push you further in your training.